 Multi-tilt is most commonly found on higher end gaming chairs.
 A paddle typically located on the left side of the chair once engaged locks in the angle of the seat separately from the backrest recline angle.

 Whichever type of tilt an office chair comes with – synchronous, knee tilt ectara – typically only the angle of the backrest itself can be locked in.
 The seat angle once you stop applying pressure to the backrest reverts to a flat angle:

-In chairs with seat angle lock, the angle of the seat as it points upwards (when you recline the backrest) can also be locked in:
+In chairs with multi-tilt / seat angle lock, the angle of the seat as it points upwards (when you recline the backrest) can also be locked in:

 The biggest advantage of such a feature is that it facilitates working in a highly reclined position from time to time, which greatly reduces back pressure.

-Here is me in the Andaseat Kaiser using seat tilt lock to do just that:
+Here is me in the Andaseat Kaiser using multi-tilt to do just that:

 Analysis: Multifunction tilt in theory offers the best level of ergonomics, though the added levers and time required to find the perfect angles for both parts needs to be taken into consideration.
 If you’re not happy with the tilt mechanism found in synchronous tilt or forward glide, this is a next logical step to try.